Juhani

 [This material has

-been presented in different forms in different international seminars or conferences,
+been presented in different forms in different international seminars, conferences,

 India 2001, Antalya, Turkey 2002, Cape Canaveral, USA 2002, Ostrava, Czech Republic